itsalaidbacklife/CuttleRender/README.md

 -Prevented users from entering closed games

 TODO:
--Enable the one-offs
+-Add Victory
+	-TODO: Switch p0 and p1 on reset(game)
+	-NEXT: Handle case where a player declines rematch -Delete the game and bring everyone to the homepage -Enable the one-offs
 	-collapse_stack
 		-NEXT: Finish 9 (effects that require target, but no further prompting of user after request)